Front Page Detectives

 Article continues below advertisement

-The girl's coat was found 300 meters away, with her trousers near the service road where numerous motorists had seen her in distress.
+The girl's coat was located 300 meters away, with her trousers near the service road where numerous motorists had seen her in distress.
 She was raped, suffered extensive scratches from fingernails, received a fractured skull, and been manually strangled.
 The public reaction was fury, with many outraged that an opportunity to save Colón had gone ignored by people who simply carried on driving.

 Such was the revulsion at the killing that The Times-Union and The Democrat and Chronicle newspapers offered a combined $2,500 for information leading to an arrest, with local businesses in Rochester swelling the reward fund to $6,000 — equivalent to $40,000 in today's money.
 Tips and information poured in, but investigators began to focus on a single strong suspect — Miguel Colón, Carmen's uncle.